 Also, you want to make sure and use an alfredo sauce that you really like since it will be the base of your chicken bacon ranch pasta.
 If you don’t love it straight out of the jar, you won’t like it any better in your pasta dish!

-When you are ready to serve it, let it slow thaw in the fridge the night before.
-Then toss it in a preheated oven until it reaches 165-degrees Fahrenheit (which typically takes about 40-50 minutes).
+- When you are ready to serve it, let it slow thaw in the fridge the night before.
+Let it sit out at room temp on the counter, so it doesn’t go into the oven cold, then toss it in the oven until it reaches 165-degrees Fahrenheit (which typically takes about 40-50 minutes)

-This chicken bacon ranch pasta is kind of a one-bowl wonder in the sense that you mix it up in the same pot you boil the noodles in, pour it in a casserole dish and toss it in the oven!
+- Make- Ahead Tips: This recipe is kind of a one-bowl wonder, in the sense that you mix it up in the same pot you boil the noodles in, then pour it in a casserole dish and toss it in the oven!
 It just doesn’t get much simpler than that.

 Recipe Variations

-I have seen people add chopped green chilies to give this dish a nice kick.
+Spice It UP: I have seen people add chopped green chilies or a can or 2 of well drained Rotel to give this dish a nice kick.
 I often sprinkle chopped scallions on the top to dress it up a little, myself.
 You could even toss in some cubed ham if you like.

 Chicken Bacon Ranch Pasta